BC FERRIES

 Always check with local authorities and weather conditions before lighting a fire of any size.

-Category 2 and Category 3 open burning, as defined in the Wildfire Regulation, are prohibited across the entire Coastal Fire Centre.
+Category 2 and Category 3 open fire prohibitions remain in place for the Coastal Fire Centre’s jurisdiction

 In addition, the following is prohibited in the Prohibition Area (as per the Wildfire Act, Section 12):